genderkit/genderkit/_articles/updating-nhs-patient-details.md

 In most NHS systems there are gender options for not only male and female, but often also a "not specified" marker which may be useful if you do not wish to have male or female recorded.

 Usually, when you change your gender marker, you are also assigned a new [NHS number]( http://www.nhs.uk/NHSEngland/thenhs/records/nhs-number/Pages/what-is-the-nhs-number.aspx).
-This means that records from before your change in gender marker are kept seperately, to protect your privacy.
+This means that records from before your change in gender marker are kept separately, to protect your privacy.

 ### Screening tests